benmvp/react-typescript-minishop/README.md

 ## 🧠 Elaboration & Feedback

 Each step has an Elaboration & Feedback form link at the end.
-After you're done with the exercise and before jumping to the next step, please take a few minutes to fill that out to solidify your learning.
+After you're done with the exercise and before jumping to the next step, please take a few minutes to fill out the form to **solidify your learning**.

 At the end of the minishop, I would greatly appreciate your overall feedback.
 [Share your minishop feedback](https://bit.ly/ts-react-ms-feedback).